-Recently, the authorities in the New York delivered a sentence of up to four years in a state prison to a home health aide who robbed thousands of dollars from the elderly patients.
+Recently, the authorities in New York delivered a sentence of up to four years in state prison to a home health aide who robbed thousands of dollars from elderly patients.

 The accused assistant was found to be victimizing older women and stealing from them since July of 2008.
 It was determined that she swindled an estimated $340,000 from an 84-year-old elderly patient by writing checks from her bank account.
 She was finally caught when workers at the patient’s bank noticed that there was activity on the account that was usually stable.
 The bank alerted the authorities about the suspicious activity, and the aide was arrested and received a conviction of second-degree grand larceny, as well as third-degree criminal tax fraud.
 In this reported case, the aide got caught.
 Many nursing home care workers are getting away with stealing from elderly nursing home patients every day.